 The gameplay is not only what WWE 2K’s games have always been, but in my opinion what they should be.
 A perfectly balanced, deep fighting game would be hard to mesh with the sport’s entertainment fantasy.
 Rather, the gameplay creates a space where you can replicate your favourite spots and have a laugh with your mates.
 One thing I didn’t check out, but really wanted to, was the brand-new control scheme for new players.
 Regardless, that’s a fantastic idea more games should take on, as it’s getting harder and harder for newer players to break into the hobby, as it seems even the simplest of games in 2019, need you to be fluent in gaming vocabulary.
 This will help simplify things for younger or merely inexperienced players and should be thoroughly encouraged.

 The MyCAREER mode is goofy as hell and that’s one of the best things about it.
 This time around you make two characters, one male and one female.
 One thing I did wish I could do, though, was to know a bit more about the character’s personality in the story mode before I made them in the creator.
-I made my male character look like some kind of Walter-Esque, all business badass, only to realise in the story, he’s going to be the comic relief.
+I made my male character look like some kind of Jeff Cobb-esque, all-business badass, only to realise in the story, he’s going to be the comic relief.

 I didn’t manage to go too deep and get into some of the more surreal scenes as promised in the trailer, but I did play the opening match where the female lead has a fight with the captain of the high-school wrestling team.
 In this scenario, your imaginative player character fantasises about beating her in front of a hundred baying fans at a local indie show.
 Hopefully, this will ease players into the idea of fighting with Papa Shango in the WWE boiler room, or the Undertaker in a graveyard.